Frequently Asked Questions

-Dolphin Marine Conservation Park is open from 9 am to 3:30 pm every day during the NSW school holidays.
-Our dedicated team is here every day because our animals need love, care and attention every single day.
+Dolphin Marine Conservation Park is open from 10 am to 2 pm every day.
+Please check our Facebook page for updates and school holidays.
 We welcome you to come and meet our animals and support our conservation programs.

-Creekside Cafe is open from 7:30 am to 2:30 pm every day of the year to eat in or take away.
+Creekside Cafe is open from 8 am to 2 pm weekdays and 7:30 am to 2 pm on weekends to eat in or take away.
 Fully licensed from 10:30 am so you can enjoy a beer, wine or cocktail with your meal.

 Where are you located?

 Can I bring my assistance dog into the park?

 Unfortunately, no. Assistance dogs are not permitted.
 Due to safety and welfare concerns for our resident animals, and in compliance with NSW government regulations, assistance dogs are not permitted in our marine conservation park.
 However, you are welcome to attend the park with a carer and one of our team can care for your dog during your visit.
 You are also welcome to attend our Creekside Cafe with your assistance dog.
 We apologise for any inconvenience.
 Please chat with our bookings team on 02 6659 1910 if you need more information.

 What do we do at Dolphin Marine Conservation Park?

 At Dolphin Marine Conservation Park we inspire visitors to care for marine environments through unique experiences and education.

 Dolphin Marine Conservation Park is privileged to care for the amazing marine animal ambassadors that call our park home and share them with visitors.
 And we’re proud to rescue and rehabilitate sick and injured marine animals and release them back to their natural ocean homes.